MicrosoftDocs/entra-docs/docs/global-secure-access/how-to-simulate-remote-network.md

 1. Select **Review + create**, confirm your settings.
 1. Select **Create**.

-Repeat these steps to create another another connection with second local network gateway.
+Repeat these steps to create another connection with second local network gateway.

 :::image type="content" source="media/how-to-simulate-remote-network/create-site-to-site-connection.png" alt-text="Screenshot of the Azure portal showing configuration settings for a site-to-site connection." lightbox="media/how-to-simulate-remote-network/create-site-to-site-connection.png":::

-## 5. Verify connectivity
+## Verify connectivity

 ### Virtual machine

+We use the virtual machine (VM) created here to simulate on-premises traffic flows.

 1. From the Azure portal, select **Create a resource**.
 1. Select **Virtual machine**.